mlandry1/CarND/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to look for papers that contained architecture examples.
+The overall strategy for deriving a model architecture was to look for papers that contained architecture examples applied on a similar problem.

 My first step was to use a convolution neural network model similar to the in NVIDIA's [end to end learning paper](https://arxiv.org/pdf/1604.07316.pdf) and comma.ai's [Learning a Driving Simulator paper](https://arxiv.org/pdf/1608.01230.pdf).
 I thought this model might be appropriate because both companies are running real-life succesfull autonomous cars.
 Plus those papers are solving exactly the same problem as I am trying to.